DataDog/documentation/content/en/observability_pipelines/sensitive_data_redaction/splunk_hec.md

 ## Set up Observability Pipelines

 1. Navigate to [Observability Pipelines][1].
-1. Select the **Dual Ship Logs** use case to create a new pipeline.
+1. Select the **Sensitive Data Redaction** use case to create a new pipeline.
 1. Select **Splunk HEC** as the source.

 ### Set up the source